-Additionally, claiming and optimizing your GMB listing can also increase your likelihood to appear in the coveted Google Local 3-Pack:
+Additionally, claiming and optimizing your Google My Business listing can also increase your likelihood to appear in the coveted Google Local 3-Pack:

-- Why Should You Claim Your Google My Business Listing?
+- Why should I claim my Google My Business listing?

-- Where Does Your Google My Business listing show?
+- Where does my Google My Business listing show?

-- How to verify your Google My Business listing?
+- How can I verify my Google My Business listing?

-- Find out how to get Insights about your Google My Business performance?
+- How do I get insights about my Google My Business performance?

 So why should you claim your Google My Business listing anyway?
 What makes it so important?
-According to Google, 97% of consumers search for local products and services, but only 37% of businesses have claimed a local business listing on a search engine.
-This is an opportunity for you to beat your competition if they haven’t taken advantage and claimed their GMB listing – yet!
+According to Google, 97% of consumers search for local products and services, but only 37% of businesses have claimed a Google My Business local business listing on a search engine.
+This is an opportunity for you to beat your competition if they haven’t taken advantage and claimed their Google My Business listing—yet!
 Claiming your Google My Business can help with your local search rankings.

-To claim your business listing on Google, you must personally interact with your customers during the business hours you include in your GMB listing.
+To qualify for a business listing on Google, you must personally interact with your customers during the business hours you include in your Google My Business listing.
 You can work with your customers at your physical place of business or at the customer’s location.
-That means that even service businesses, like digital marketers, freelancers, landscapers or plumbers, can also claim their Google business listing.
+That means that even service businesses, like digital marketers, freelancers, landscapers or plumbers, can claim their Google business listings.

 Most businesses can claim a Google My Business listing, but there are a few exceptions.